Graduation rates up in Iredell-Statesville Schools

-High School graduation rates continue a slow climb upward in Iredell-Statesville Schools over the past few years according to information released by the school system.
+High school graduation rates continue a slow climb upward in Iredell-Statesville School over the past few years according to information released by the school system.

 “While we are happy to hear that our graduation rate is up across Iredell-Statesville Schools, we realize that anything less than 100% means that we still have work to do.
-The 2020-2021 school year will be a critical year to make sure that we are connecting with our students and keeping them engaged,” Superintendent Jeff James said in a press release.
+The 2020-21 school year will be a critical year to make sure that we are connecting with our students and keeping them engaged,” Superintendent Jeff James said in a news release.

 Iredell-Statesville Schools are slightly ahead of the state of North Carolina's average of 87.6%.

-In the case of West Iredell High School, principal Ellyn Gaither said there were a number of challenges posed by the coronavirus wrecking the end of the school year, but that it was a team effort to improve the graduation rate.
+In the case of West Iredell High School, principal Ellyn Gaither said there were several challenges posed by the coronavirus wrecking the end of the school year, but that it was a team effort to improve the graduation rate.

-"I have a great team.
-Counselors, teachers, and others that made it the goal to get these students to graduate on time," Gaither said.
+"I have a great team, counselors, and teachers that made it the goal to get these students to graduate on time," Gaither said.
 "With the pandemic, we all kept them on track.
-It took a total team effort."
+It took a total team effort.

-Gaither noted that the number of credits needed to graduate dropped to 22 and that the state allowed students who were passing after the third nine weeks to graduate with those grades.
-She said for students who didn't have passing grades, she, the faculty and staff encouraged them to work, kept them involved, and kept them on schedule to graduate.
-She said there were challenges with the sudden change to remote learning, but they rose to the moment.
+Gaither noted that the number of credits needed to be dropped to 22 and that the state allowed students who were passing after the third nine weeks.
+She said for students who didn't have passing grades, she and the faculty and staff encouraged them to work, kept them involved, and kept them on schedule to graduate.
+She said there were challenges with the sudden change to remote learning, but they rose to the challenge.

 "We have to get them to understand, the parents and the students, that you have to have 28 credits to walk.
 All of their grades matter to earn those credits," Gaither said.